-- Was the environment different at the time the site was occupied compared to the present? - Has the landscape changed due to natural forces (e.g., meandering river course, seismic activity)? - Has the landscape changed due to human activity (e.g., intentional creation of clam beds by Native coastal groups, modern construction and urban development by Euroamerican groups)? - What resources would have been present near the site at the time that it was occupied?
+- Was the environment different at the time the site was occupied compared to the present? - Has the landscape changed due to natural forces (e.g., meandering river course, seismic activity)?

 1 Carlson, Roy, editor (2017) Projectile Point Sequences in Northwestern North America.
 Publication No. 35.
 Archaeology Press, Simon Fraser University, Burnaby, British Columbia, Canada.